-Prior to joining NTU, Dr. Frincu was a teaching staff member with over 13 years of teaching experience at West University of Timisoara Romania, where he led modules related to Big Data Technologies and Applications, Distributed Systems, and Fundamentals of Computer Graphics.
+Prior to joining NTU, Dr. Frincu was a teaching staff member with over 13 years of teaching experience at the West University of Timisoara Romania, where he led modules related to Big Data Technologies and Applications, Distributed Systems, and Fundamentals of Computer Graphics.

 Dr. Frincu has published over 80 articles in areas related to resource management and task scheduling, cloud computing, Big Data, smart grids, and cultural astronomy (archaeoastronomy).

 His research has been published in top conferences and journals including IEEE/ACM CCGrid, IEEE IPDPS, IEEE ICDCS, Future Generation Computing Systems, Expert Systems and Applications, IEEE Transactions on Cloud Computing, Concurrency and Computation: Practice and Experience.
-Many of his articles are joint venues with researchers from France, India and USA.
+Many of his articles are joint venues with researchers from France, India, and USA.